-See: 'The Prevent Duty' (DfE, Aug 2015) and the 'Revised Prevent Duty Guidance: for England and Wales' (HMG, April 19).
+See: 'The Prevent Duty' (DfE, Aug 2015), the 'Revised Prevent Duty Guidance: for England and Wales' (HMG, Updated April 2021).
+Definition of extremism - Gov.UK- March 2024.

 12.16 Private Fostering

 The Trust ensures that privately fostered children are properly and safely cared for.
 Local Authorities are under a legal duty to ensure the welfare of a privately fostered child is being promoted and safeguarded and are therefore required to undertake assessments of proposed or actual private fostering arrangements.
 As such, we will always inform the Local Authority when we are notified about such an arrangement or become aware of one.